ChrisMavromatis/KAGC/README.md

 # Introduction
-This repository contains the Python modules the Kourion Amathous Gate Cemetery Project (KAGC) used to analyze its stratigraphy for the site's final publication.
+This repository contains the Python modules the Kourion Amathous Gate Cemetery Project (KAGC) used to analyze its stratigraphy for the site's final publication ([Publication](https://whitelevy.fas.harvard.edu/publications/city-and-cemetery-excavations-kourion%E2%80%99s-amathous-gate-cemetery-cyprusthe); [Project Webpage](https://www.gla.ac.uk/schools/humanities/research/archaeologyresearch/currentresearch/kourion/)).
 As a legacy project, the publication team faced several challenges.
 These included, among others, figuring out the best way to harmonize the multiple recording systems used during the project's field phase and incompletely processed artifact databases.
 This document outlines the KAGC's approach to dealing with legacy archaeological datasets and how we leveraged the power of Python, R, and Ipython Notebooks to prepare our data for publication (Kluyver2016 et al; Van Rossum & Drake 2022; R Core Team2021).

 # The KAGC Project's approach to working with legacy archaeological datasets
 Most researchers would agree that the reanalysis of legacy data sets has the potential to offer a range of new insights and augment our existing knowledge  (Allison 2008).
 Most would also accept that incorporating legacy datasets into a contemporary research framework presents various technical and methodological challenges.
 Developing an effective strategy for preparing these datasets for analysis can be daunting.
 Arguably, data preparation, or wrangling, is one of the most important aspects of working with legacy and contemporary datasets.
 To put it another way,  the more specific a project's research questions are, the more nuanced the data-wrangling and tool development are likely to be.